In this guide

 The thought of running out of money keeps many retirees awake at night, but it doesn’t have to be that way.

-If you’re planning frequent international travel and entertaining, you will need more savings than if you intend spending lots of time pottering in the garden and playing with the grandkids.
+If you’re planning frequent international travel and entertaining, you will need more savings than if you intend on spending lots of time pottering in the garden and playing with the grandkids.

 12 tips for stretching your super dollars

-Selecting a less conservative investment option means allocating more of your account balance to growth-oriented assets and less to defensive assets (such as cash and fixed interest).
-Investing part of your savings in growth assets (such as shares and property), could help boost your super savings as these assets generally provide higher average returns in the long run.
+Investing more of your savings in growth assets (such as shares and property) could help boost your super savings as these assets generally provide higher average returns in the long run.

-3. Review your budget
+2. Review your budget

 An important step in ensuring your retirement savings last the distance is to carefully review your household budget to ensure you’re spending wisely.